Chris Laidlaw: Wellington regional councillor

 Laidlaw was a councillor and chair of the Wellington Regional Council and represented the Wellington constituency.
 He was elected at the 2007 local elections with 24,757 votes, the greatest number of votes for any candidate that year.
 He was re-elected in 2010 with 24,838 votes, in 2013 and in 2016.
 He succeeded Fran Wilde as chair of the Regional Council in 2015 and was re-elected as chair in 2016.
 Laidlaw came under significant pressure over changes made to the Wellington bus network in July 2018.
 When he stated to a parliamentary select committee that "there was essentially nothing they would do differently if they could do the bus overhaul again", the packed audience responded with loud laughter.
 The media subsequently adopted the term "bustastrophe" for the situation.

 In July 2019 Laidlaw announced that he would not be standing for re-election to the Wellington Regional Council in the October 2019 local elections.
 Following the 2019 election Laidlaw was succeeded as chair by Daran Ponter of the Labour Party.

 Broadcasting

 Laidlaw hosted Radio New Zealand National's Sunday Morning programme from 2000 to 2013.

 Family

 Laidlaw is married to prominent New Zealand art curator Helen Kedgley, and is a brother-in-law of former Green MP Sue Kedgley.
 He has two children and three grandchildren.

 World Rugby Hall of Fame

-Laidlaw was announced as one of five people that will be inducted into the World Rugby Hall of Fame at the World Rugby Awards in Monaco on 24 November 2024.
+Laidlaw was one of five people inducted into the World Rugby Hall of Fame at the World Rugby Awards in Monaco on 24 November 2024.